 We spent the night in a mountain hut somewhere past the eighth station.
 Arriving at 9pm for a late dinner, our group were sandwiched into a row of sleeping bags.
 Literally shoulder to shoulder with complete strangers, in any other circumstances I would never have slept.
-But I passed out almost immediately, and woke up three hours later to strap my hiking boots back on and press on to the summit.
+But I passed out almost immediately, and woke up three hours later to lace my hiking boots back up and press on to the summit.

-By now it was freezing, and dark, and with no end in sight the trail felt eternal.
+By then it was freezing, and dark, and with no end in sight the trail felt eternal.
 The lightning had stopped and the clouds overhead dissolved, leaving a clear view of a sea of stars.
 No sky has ever looked so pure to me.
 As I walked, dozens of shooting stars zipped through the night around me, as though simply by stepping this tiny fraction closer to them the heavens were more visible.
 It was glorious.

 And then, suddenly, finally, wonderfully, I saw the final Torri gate ahead: a red arch lit by the glow of headlamps passing through it.
 Those final steps were the easiest, my body surging with relief and joy.
-I passed through the gate, greeted by my guide with a high-five and a delirious grin, and sat down, trembling with the cold and the effort.
+I passed through the gate, greeted my guide with a high-five and a delirious grin, and sat down, trembling with the cold and the effort.
 Through the gate, the sky in the distance was turning brownish red, a hot glowing rust promising the approach of dawn.
 Quietly, privately, I let the tears slide down my face.
 This was my moment.
 A personal victory, something I’d done only for me, only to show myself I could.
 Because I really had done it.